muozbek/Pattern-programs/README.md

 # Pattern-programs
-Here are some pattern programs written in basic Java.
-I'll upgrade them as I make more progress in Java.
+Here are some pattern programs written in basic Java syntax.
+I'll update them as I make more progress in Java.